helidon-io/helidon/messaging/README.md

         Message.create("first"),
         Message.builder("second").header("trace-id", "123").build()));

-graph.emitter(input).emitBatch(batch);
+graph.emitter(input).emit(batch);
 ```

+Payload and message-envelope overloads create singleton batches.
+The batch overload preserves the supplied delivery
-`Emitter.emit` and `Emitter.emitMessage` create singleton batches.
-All emitter methods wait for end-to-end completion.
+boundary.
+All emitter calls wait for end-to-end completion.
+A partial or indeterminate failure throws
-A partial or indeterminate failure throws `BatchDeliveryException` with an outcome aligned to every original item.
+`BatchDeliveryException` with an outcome aligned to every original item.

 ### Configure execution and lifecycle